audacity/audacity-support/nyquist-plugins/effect-plugins/delay-and-reverb.md

 **Notes:**

 1. The value for the decay amount (in dB) for an increasing pitch can be left at the default 0.
 However, with decreasing pitch, the lengths of the delays increase over time, overlapping with each other.
 In this case, clipping can occur if the decay value is left at 0.
-2. **Note:** The latest available delay plug-in in Audacity includes bouncing ball delay and pitch shifting.
+2. **Note:** The latest available delay plugin in Audacity includes bouncing ball delay and pitch shifting.

 </details>